littletinman/space-whiskey/README.md

 ## What is Space Whiskey
 Space Whiskey is a game launcher for the Raspberry Pi and other systems.
 It is designed to allow you to browse your games easily with only the addition of a simple config file.
-It provides this functionality without the need to install any external libraries.

 ## How it Works
 - Looks in the Games folder of the current user